Trump tweets that Democratic congresswomen of color aren't American

 For months, slow-burning tension has been building between House Speaker Nancy Pelosi and a group of progressive Democratic newcomers who have become known as “the squad.”
 That group is led by Rep. Alexandria Ocasio-Cortez (D-N.Y.) and includes Reps.
 Ilhan Omar (D-Minn.), Rashia Tlaib (D-Mich.), and Ayanna Pressley (D-Mass.), and they’ve been unapologetically pushing for more radical reforms that Pelosi has refused to make a priority.

 Of those four women, only one was born outside the United States.
 Omar spent the first decade of her life in her native Somalia.
-Trump has previously African nations as “shithole countries” and suggested that the United States find ways to attract more migrants from predominantly white nations like Norway instead black countries like Nigeria.
+Trump has previously described African nations as “shithole countries” and suggested that the United States find ways to attract more migrants from predominantly white nations like Norway instead black countries like Nigeria.

 Tlaib was born to Palestinian refugees in Michigan, and Ocasio-Cortez both moved to the mainland United States from Puerto Rico, which is a US territory.
 Pressley was born in Cincinnati and grew up in Chicago.